-- Weed species listed as a Weed of National Significance (WONS) under the National Weeds Strategy (1997); - The weed species is listed as a Declared Plant according to the Biosecurity and Agriculture Management Act 2007. - The weed species is listed as High Priority in regards to its ecological impact according to the DPaW Weed Prioritisation Process for the Swan Region (2013); - The weed species is listed as a Pest Plant under the City's Pest Plant Local Law 2012; - The City of Joondalup has determined that the weed species poses: a major threat to vegetation and the structure of vegetation communities or is likely to contribute to a high fuel load (e.g. grasses).
+- Weed species listed as a Weed of National Significance (WONS) under the National Weeds Strategy (1997) in 1999 and 2012 by the Australian Government; - The weed species is listed as a Declared Plant according to the Biosecurity and Agriculture Management Act 2007; - The weed species is listed as High Priority in regards to its ecological impact according to the DPaW Draft Weed Prioritisation Process for the Swan Region (2013); - The weed species is listed as a Pest Plant under the City's Pest Plant Local Law 2012; - The City of Joondalup has determined that the weed species poses: a major threat to vegetation and the structure of vegetation communities or is likely to contribute to a high fuel load (e.g. grasses).
 These species are classed as High Priority weeds in the City of Joondalup.